When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Wound healing is accomplished and promoted through a comprehensive treatment and evaluation care plan.
 The purpose of this course is to provide the clinician with an overview of the various aspects of wound healing so that optimal patient outcomes can be achieved.
 Comprehension of both the systemic and the local factors that affect wound healing enable the clinician to institute appropriate interventions when needed.

-This course is an extraction of, and should not be taken in conjunction with, N1374 Wound Management and Healing, 2nd Edition.
+This course is an extraction of, and should not be taken in conjunction with, N1737 Wound Management: A Comprehensive Guide for Nurses.

 - Describe the anatomy and physiology of the skin.

 - List three expected changes in the skin that occur with aging.